WilliamTjonndal/IT3212/assignment3/Group 25.md

 <em>Figure 11: Confusion matrix for SVM (all features)</em>
 </p>

-Figure 11 shows the confusion matrix for SVM using all features.
+Figure 11 shows the confusion matrix for SVM using all preprocessed features (one hot encoded and scaled, not PCA).
 It has an accuracy of 74.8%, taking 1 minute and 40 seconds to train.

 <p align="center">
 <img src="img/confusion_matrix_svm_feature_selection.png" width="400"/><br>